Semistable models for modular curves and power operations for Morava E-theories of height 2: Introduction

-gives an equation for a curve that represents the moduli problem $[\G_0(p)]$ for elliptic curves over a perfect field of characteristic $p$.
+gives an equation for the modular curve $X_0(p)$ which represents (in a relative sense, cf.~Section \ref{subsec:levelp} below) the moduli problem $[\G_0(p)]$ for elliptic curves over a perfect field of characteristic $p$.
 This moduli problem associates to such an elliptic curve its finite flat subgroup schemes of rank $p$.
-A choice of such a subgroup scheme is equivalent to an isogeny from the elliptic curve with a prescribed kernel.
-The $j$-invariants of the source and target curves of this isogeny are parametrized by the coordinates $j$ and $\tj$.
+A choice of such a subgroup scheme is equivalent to a choice of an isogeny from the elliptic curve with a prescribed kernel.
+The $j$-invariants of the source and target curves along this isogeny are parametrized by $j$ and $\tj$.

-More precisely, the Kronecker congruence provides a {\em local} description for $[\G_0(p)]$ at a supersingular point.
-For large primes $p$, the supersingular locus at $p$ may consist of more than one closed point.
-In this case, the modular curve does not have an equation in the simple form above; only its completion at a single supersingular point does.
+More precisely, this Kronecker congruence provides a {\em local} description for $[\G_0(p)]$ at a supersingular point.
+For large primes $p$, the mod-$p$ supersingular locus may consist of more than one closed point.
+In this case, $X_0(p)$ does not have an equation in the simple form above.
+Only its completion at a single supersingular point does.

-Integrally, there are polynomials that describe the modular curve for $[\G_0(p)]$ over $\Spec \BZ$.
-The ``classical modular polynomials'' lift and globalize the Kronecker congruence, while the ``canonical modular polynomials,'' in a different pair of parameters, appear simpler (see the Modular Polynomial Databases in \href{http://magma.maths.usyd.edu.au/magma/handbook/modular_curves} {Magma} for the terminology and numerical examples).
-Computing these modular equations for $[\G_0(p)]$ can be difficult.
-As Milne warns in \cite[Section 6]{Milne}, ``one gets nowhere with brute force methods in this subject.''
+There are polynomials which describe $X_0(p)$ as a curve over $\Spec(\BZ)$.
+In the Modular Polynomial Databases of the computational algebra software \href{http://magma.maths.usyd.edu.au/magma/handbook/modular_curves}{Magma}, {\em classical modular polynomials} lift and globalize the Kronecker congruence, while {\em canonical modular polynomials}, in a different pair of parameters, appear simpler.
+Here is a sample of the latter, with the first three modular curves of genus $0$ and the last one of genus $1$ (cf.~Figure \ref{fig} below for $p = 11$).